THE FOLLOWING REVIEW CONTAINS SPOILERS FOR THE ENTIRE MOVIE

 Patrick, having watched him die in his digital world, picks up a knife and murders Frank in the real world.
 After a quick montage, the police determine that Patrick was acting in self-defense and release him.
 Patrick rewrites his game once more, adding himself to the world.
 Baker and Patrick embrace one another as the music swells and they live happily ever after.
 What in the actual fuck did I just watch?

-God, I hope this is the worst movie of 2019, because I don’t know if I can handle anything worse than this one.
+God, I hope Serenity is the worst movie of 2019, because I don’t know if I can handle anything worse than this one.